 To prolong the life of your roof following roof repointing, it’s essential to:

-In conclusion, roof repointing is an essential aspect of maintaining your roof’s structural integrity.
+In summary, roof repointing is an essential aspect of maintaining your roof’s structural integrity.
 If you notice any signs of wear and tear on your roof, it’s best to have it inspected by a professional and have any necessary repairs done promptly.
 By doing so, you can protect your home and family and avoid costly repairs in the long run.
 Remember to choose a reliable service provider, follow environmental regulations and safety standards, and take steps to prolong the life of your roof following roof repointing.